wp-plugins/bns-featured-category/readme.txt

 1. Upload `bns-featured-category.php` to the `/wp-content/plugins/` directory
 2. Activate through the 'Plugins' menu.
 3. Place the BNS Featured Category widget appropriately in the Appearance | Widgets section of the dashboard.
-4. Set options to personal preferences:
+4. Set options to personal preferences, for example:

 * Widget Title
 * Categories - separated by commas